carlosangon/venus-experiment-threejs/README.md

 ## How to use this repository

-The repository contains all the sources to run the `Venus de Milo` experiement.
+The repository contains all the source files to run the `Venus de Milo` threejs experiement.

 ```bash
 git clone https://github.com/carlosangon/threejs-venus-experiment
 ```

-Alternatively, clone or download the entire repository
+Alternatively, clone or download the entire repository and play with it.

 ```bash
 git clone https://github.com/carlosangon/threejs-venus-experiment